PvP corporations in EVE have several problems

 - Don't rat in supers or capitals anywhere in null sec.
 If you're an expert level 5 mission runner, feel free to do those (they're in low sec and require a carrier to do them well).

-- Do not rat in belts or anomolies unless you have excellent situational awareness.
-It's far to easy to get caught in anoms or belts, so just stay away from them.
+- Do not rat in belts or anomalies unless you have excellent situational awareness.
+It's far too easy to get caught in anomalies or belts, so just stay away from them.
+Be PVP fit if you do this and we can call it a honeypot operation.

 Don't be a piece of shit.
-We're not a shit tier / scrub level corp, so don't act like you're part of one - you are not.
-If you do act like a shithead, and treat your corp mates like dirt, you will be kicked and advised to join a corp with lower standards because that's where you would belong.
-Teasing and jokingly messing around with your corp mates is fine, but don't cross the line into asshole land.
+We strive to not be a shit tier / scrub-level corporation, so don't act like you're part of one - you are not.
+If you do act like a shithead, and treat your mates like dirt, you will be kicked and advised to join a corporation with lower standards because that's where you would belong.
+Teasing and jokingly messing around with your mates is fine, but don't cross the line into asshole land.
 If you do, whether accidentally or purposefully, you will have a wrong to right.

-When in a fleet, do what the FC says, listen to the FC, and respect the FC.
+When in a fleet: do what the FC says, listen to the FC, and respect the FC.
 No backseat FC'ing unless the FC is okay with it.
 It's really not that difficult, so you shouldn't have a problem with this one.
+We don’t expect to win every fight, but we prize fleet coordination and efficiency above all others.
+Theory crafting is welcome in our ranks, and we wish to build compact fleets that act like AT teams out in open space.

 Estimated Value of Loss: